South Africa: President Zuma to Receive Letters of Credence from Heads of Mission-Designate

-President Jacob Zuma will today, 17 January 2018, receive Letters of Credence and Letters of Recall from ...
+President Jacob Zuma will tomorrow, 17 January 2018, receive Letters of Credence and Letters of Recall...

-President Jacob Zuma will today, 17 January 2018, receive Letters of Credence and Letters of Recall from ...
+President Jacob Zuma will tomorrow, 17 January 2018, receive Letters of Credence and Letters of Recall...

 Source : http://feedproxy.google.com/~r/Appa-sourceTheAfric...